Tax included and shipping calculated at checkout

 Henry's reign was marked by intermittent conflicts with the barons.
 The Magna Carta, initially issued by his father and reissued during his own reign, was a source of continuous contention.
 The barons sought to enforce the charter's promises of limiting royal power and ensuring feudal rights.

 In 1232, Henry dismissed Hubert de Burgh and began to rule independently.
-However, his reliance on foreign advisors and favoritism towards his French relatives caused friction with the English nobility.
+However, his reliance on foreign advisors and favouritism towards his French relatives caused friction with the English nobility.

 This discontent led to the Provisions of Oxford in 1258, a set of reforms imposed by the barons to limit the king's authority and establish a council to oversee governance.